Marguerite is an Edmonton based improviser, actor, comedian and musician.

 WHAT DO YOU LIKE ABOUT SHORT FORM VS. LONG FORM AND VICE VERSA?

 Both are amazing!
 Short form has more room for snipes and ridiculous bits (only four minutes of it, which admittedly sometimes is for the best).
 I also LOVE the feeling of being halfway through a long form after setting up for (maybe) a huge elaborate story and lobbing offers into the world and having absolutely no clue where it’s going and tying things together knowing (hoping) it’ll somehow all work out.

 I really like to start with fun and weird characters and seeing where that takes it, and finding their heart in the scene with some jokes along the way.
 I also just recently realized I really like to mime wearing a backpack, that’s definitely in (my) style.

 WHAT IS YOUR MOST MEMORABLE MOMENT ON STAGE?

 The first two that came to mind was 1) when I was about to throw a box in the CIG, and then tipped it over somewhat gently but grandly, yelling “THIS IS THE SOPHIE’S CHOICE OF RADIO!”
 2) Doing an improvised song with another improv hero Julia Grochowski where the lyric was “I’ll keep putting paprika on your eggs, you keep putting a baby in my legs.”
 That was one of my favourite improv moments ever.

 WHAT DO YOU DO OUTSIDE OF RFT?

-I am currently getting my BFA in Acting at the University of Alberta.
-Also I’m a camp counsellor, I teach improv, and like to make sure my dog keeps a strong social presence in the media.
+I’m a camp counsellor, I teach improv, and like to make sure my dog keeps a strong social presence in the media.

 HOW DOES IMPROV COME IN HANDY IN YOUR DAY-TO-DAY LIFE?